Tax, bookkeeping & compliance Updated June 2026

 Registration & setup

-Where required, we handle business registration, tax ID (PIB) registration, VAT registration, and social contribution account setup — coordinated with our company formation team where you're also registering a DOO.
+Where required, we handle business registration, tax ID (PIB), VAT registration, and social-contribution setup — coordinated with company formation where you're also registering a DOO.

 03